austindevguy/ava_soln/README.md

 # ava_soln
-Solutions for most questions are in solution.zip
+Solutions for most questions are in solution.zip (pw: is filename w/o extension)
-* password is provided via email

 -----------------------------------------------------------------------------------------------
 Assignment 1: Create E2E pipeline for the data processing over event streaming platform